lbaeumer/jdbcspy/README.md

     </dataSource>
 ```

-There are only two entries you have to add.
-First you need to add the jdbcspy.jar to the classpath and second you have to provide the javax.sql.XADataSource class name.
+There are only two entries you have to add:
+1. you have to add the jdbcspy.jar to the classpath and
+1. you have to provide the javax.sql.XADataSource class name.